SVT1: History

-Television in Sweden officially launched on 4 September 1956 with the launch of Radiotjänst TV, which was renamed Sveriges Radio TV a year later.
+Television in Sweden officially launched on 4 September 1956 with the launch of Radiotjänst TV, renamed Sveriges Radio TV a year later.
 It would take a few years before achieving national coverage.
 From 1955 to 1958, Danish television carried a program in Swedish (Sydsvenska journalen) aiming at viewers in Skåne until the link with Stockholm was finished in 1958.

+The airing of feature films on SR's television channel were limited to 75 a year, of which 20 were Swedish in origin.
+This agreement ended in 1969.

-The arrival of a second television network, TV2, led to the first channel relaunching as TV1 in 1969, while remaining under the Sveriges Radio banner.
-In connection with the new system, the channel appointed Håkan Unsgaard as its director and Aktuellt was replaced by TV-nytt, broadcasting on both channels (Aktuellt returned to TV1 in 1972).
-The old "TV0" was shut down on November 29, 1969 and the new TV1 started the following day.
-Among the programs shown on launch night of the renamed service was a special variety show (Cabaret Canalhumorn) with Povel Ramel and Hans Alfredson.
+The arrival of a second television network, TV2, led to the first channel relaunching as TV1 in 1969, remaining under the Sveriges Radio banner.
+In connection with the new system, the channel appointed Håkan Unsgaard as its director, and Aktuellt was replaced by TV-nytt, broadcasting on both channels (Aktuellt returned to TV1 in 1972).
+The old "TV0" was shut down on 29 November 1969 and the new TV1 started the following day.
+Among the programs shown on the launch night of the renamed service was a special variety show (Cabaret Canalhumorn) with Povel Ramel and Hans Alfredson.
 Full-time colour broadcasting started in 1970 before both networks were placed under the management of Sveriges Television (SVT) on 1 July 1979.

 To encourage competition between the two channels, TV1 relaunched as Kanal 1 on 31 August 1987 with the entirety of its homegrown programming produced in Stockholm, including the national news and current affairs programme Aktuellt (Current).
-Organizationally, these changes were launched on July 1, less than two months before the rebrand was made official.
+Organizationally, these changes were launched on 1 July, less than two months before the rebrand was made official.

 The merger of the teams behind the two channels created a larger team for Kanal 1.
-Such merger allowed rationings that, over time, led to the increase in programming time.
-Kanal 1 got its own drama unit, Kanal 1 Drama, which became the largest drama producer in the Nordic region.
+Such merger allowed rationings that, over time, led to an increase in programming time.
+Kanal 1 got its drama unit, Kanal 1 Drama, which became the largest drama producer in the Nordic region.
 Increased competition from commercial channels, including TV4, led to another relaunch as SVT1 in 1996, incorporating programming produced from across the country again.